-21. Allergens and anaphylaxis
+21. Allergens and Anaphylaxis

-The school's Allergen and Anaphylaxis Policy will be implemented consistently to ensure the safety of those with allergies.
+The school's First Aid and Medication in School Policies will be implemented consistently to ensure the safety of those with allergies.

 Parents will be required to provide the school with up-to-date information relating to their children's allergies, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.
-Staff will also be required to provide the headteacher with a list of their allergies.
+Staff will also be required to provide the Headteacher with a list of their allergies.
 Information regarding pupils' and staff members' allergies will be collated and stored securely.